Karandra/Things-about-Karandra/things_kerber_hates.md

  - Sheson's meme of taking one's firstborn.
  - Serana's raise undead spell.
  - Turn-based combat.
- - When RAM stick refuses to sit in its socket and he'll have to apply force to put it there.
+ - When RAM stick refuses to sit in its socket and she'll have to apply force to put it there.
  - Capes.
  - Horns, antlers and such.
  - Short beds.